 That fateful decision has caused her to lose her reputation, her home, her business, her income, her properties, her money, her ability to rebuild, her license to practice law, her ability to take her sons to out-of-province hockey tournaments, and thousands of hours of her time.
 That fateful decision has caused her parents and her mother-in-law to mortgage their homes to pay over $1 million in criminal defence bills.
 That fateful decision is one that she will regret for the rest of her life.

-The police disclosure shows that between 2014 and 2016, her ex-partner paid a former fraud squad officer as one of his personal private investigators; he paid his CFO; he paid his litigation lawyers; he paid his inspectors; and he paid his receivers, all to go to the police to convince them to lay criminal charges against Norma.
+The police disclosure shows that between 2014 and 2016, her ex-partner paid a former fraud squad officer as one of his personal private investigators; he paid his CFO; he paid his litigation lawyers; he paid his inspectors; and he paid his receivers, all to go to the police to urge and convince them to lay criminal charges against Norma.
 As many as three Bernstein lawyers a day were in court assisting the Crown throughout the 4 ½ week trial.
 As many as two lawyers a day were in court during the sentencing hearing.
 He spent more than $10 million in pursuit of criminal conviction.

 Norma has been touched by those people who have reached out to her and to her husband to provide their best wishes at such a difficult time.
 She appreciates the hugs she has received.
 She is even more grateful for how her children’s friends, school mates, teammates, their parents, the children’s coaches, the children’s teachers and the children’s principals have rallied around them to protect them.
 She is humbled by everyone’s support.